5 health resolutions worth keeping

 No Smoking sign with pumpkins

-Resolving to quit smoking and to remain smoke free.
+Resolving to quit smoking and to remain smoke-free.

-Resolving to quit smoking
+Resolve to quit smoking or not to start

-7 surprising reasons to be smoke free
+7 surprising reasons to be smoke-free

 2016-11-16-14-08-28

-Resolving to read more- it helps the brain stay active. (photo by Dr. Aletha at Full Circle Bookstore)
+read more- it helps the brain stay active. (photo by Dr. Aletha at Full Circle Bookstore)

-Resolving to learn more
+Resolve to learn more

 Reading books may add years to your life according to Harvard Medical School